Windings of prime geodesics: Discussion of Results and Structure of the Paper

 \subsection{Winding numbers}

 For ease of notation we assume in this discussion that $\G$ is torsionfree.
 Geometrically this means that the quotient space $M=\G\bk\h$ has the structure of a hyperbolic surface.
 However our results also hold for orbifolds.

-In \secref{winding}, we construct a nowhere-vanishing nonholomorphic automorphic form $\triangle^*_2$ of weight 2 for $\G$ such that $\triangle_2^*(z)\to0$ as $y\to\infty$.
+The main contribution of this article is the construction of a nowhere-vanishing (non)holomorphic automorphic form $\triangle^*_2$ of weight 2 for $\G$ such that $\triangle_2^*(z)\to0$ as $y\to\infty$.
 We lift this form to the continuous function

 where $g(i)$ denotes the action of $g$ by fractional linear transformation.
 The automorphic transformation of $\triangle_2^*$ guarantees that the lift $\widetilde\triangle_2^*$ quotients through $\G\bk G\cong {\rm T}^1 M$.
 By construction, the lift $\widetilde\triangle_2^*$ yields the winding number